Interesting facts about Romania That Will Blow Your Mind

 The hand painted Voronet Monastery is a World Heritage Site

 Any Romania tour guide will tell you this; Romania has 7 World Heritage sites.
 And the churches are some of the best Romania tourist attractions.
-One of these is the Voronet Monastery, a medieval monastery in Gura Humorului that has been hand painted.
+One of these is the Voronet Monastery, a medieval monastery in Gura Humorului that has been hand-painted.
 It has beautiful blue frescoes that are known is in Romania as Voronet blue.
-You can’t miss visiting this famous places in Romania.
+You can’t miss visiting these famous places in Romania.

 Interesting facts about Romania #7

 The rock sculpture of Decebalus, the last king of Dacia is cut into the rock of the Danube’s Iron Gates.
 It was made between 1994 and 2004 and looks like Romania’s answer to Mount Rushmore.
 Brasov and Rasnov also have signs that look just like the famous Hollywood one.

 Interesting facts of Romania #8